jdiejim/pokedex-blog/README.md

   ```

-Finally, we need to import our stylesheet at the top to add the styles of our component, and export the whole class so we can use it in other files.
+Finally, we need to import our stylesheet at the top to add the styles of our component and export the whole class so we can use it in other files.

 ```javascript